 However, if you’re deemed responsible for the damage, you may need property damage coverage to pay those costs, too.

-What damages related to burst pipes are covered by insurance?
+What damages related to burst pipes are covered by home insurance?

 Your insurance policy can cover a variety of damages related to burst pipes, but be aware of the details surrounding the incident:

 - Pipes that burst on their own.
 Insurance covers damage that occurs due to pipes bursting on their own.